Maryland Health Connection

 Financial Aid and Medicaid

-You also may be eligible for cost-sharing subsidies that will reduce your costs when you get medical care.
-Cost sharing subsidies are available only if you buy a silver-level plan.
+You also may be eligible for cost-sharing subsidies if your income is below $29,425 for an individual or $60,625 for a family of four.
+Cost-sharing subsidies will lower your out-of-pocket costs when you get medical care.
+Cost-sharing subsidies are available only if you buy a silver-level plan.

 Check with MarylandHealthConnection.gov to see if you are eligible for these programs.

 In addition to Healthcare.gov, there are several ways you can get help with your insurance decisions:

 - Call Center: You can call the state’s help line, 855-642-8572, for information, help, and to buy insurance.
 During open enrollment the help line will have extended hours.

 - Navigators and Assisters: Maryland’s Connector, a network of consumer assistance organizations staffed by navigators and assisters, can teach you about the Marketplace and guide you through your insurance decisions.
 For information, go to MarylandHealthConnection.gov or call 855-642-8572.

 - Local and State Organizations: Many health and community organizations, public libraries, and hospitals are offering in-person help.
 You can find a list of enrollment events at MarylandHealthConnection.gov.

 - Insurance Brokers and Agents: People in the insurance business who are specially trained also can help you buy insurance through the Marketplace, and they may have policies that are not offered on the Marketplace.
 You can only get tax credits or subsidies if you buy through the Marketplace, though.
 To find an authorized broker, go to MarylandHealthConnection.gov.